 Tupelo National Battlefield

-In July, 1864, Union forces, including men from the United States Colored Troops, marched into Tupelo, Mississippi.
+In July, 1864, federal forces, including men from the United States Colored Troops, marched into Tupelo, Mississippi.
 Disorganized Confederate soldiers fought fiercely but could not overpower the federal troops.
 Neither side could claim a clear victory, but Union troops had succeeded in their main goal: keeping the Confederates away from Union railroads in Tennessee.

-Places To Go
+Nearby Places to Go

 Park footer